1.1. Contact organisation

 The first indicator is sent to Eurostat about 11 weeks after the end of the reference period.
 The response rate reaches near 100% 5-6 months after the reference month.

-The data reported by municipalities to the Digital and Population Data Services Agency about, is accumulated slowly and the statistics for the newest month are always based on data with undercoverage at the time of production.
+The data reported by municipalities to the Digital and Population Data Services Agency accumulates at a delay and the statistics for the newest months are always based on incomplete data.
 At the time of the first release, around 80 per cent of the data are available.
 Statistics Finland updates the time series as far back in history as data become available for the statistics.

 The slow accumulation can cause some bias in the first estimates.
 There is no method to estimate the missing data.